-By its distinct character, the West Falls Church Transit Station Area warrants special development conditions and incentives that may not be applied elsewhere in the county.
+By its distinct character, the West Falls Church Transit Station Area warrants special development conditions and incentives that may apply to this area and nowhere else in the county.
 Implementation strategies may include special transit zoning, urban design guidelines, parking policies and funding mechanisms for roads and other public improvements.
 For the most part, these conditions and other implementation strategies only come into effect for development at the higher densities and intensities recommended by the Plan.

-Traffic reduction measures such as ride-sharing, transit incentives and other Transportation Systems Management Strategies (TSMs) are applicable to this area.
-While the county is striving to implement the planned road improvements and encouraging the use of Transportation Systems Management Strategies, the development community must address the concerns of traffic congestion for any new development within the Transit Station Area.
-This may be addressed by any number of responses, including transportation systems management, financing for road improvements and/or the deferral of development until adequate road improvements have been implemented.
+Traffic reduction measures such as ride-sharing, transit incentives and other Transportation Demand Management (TDM) programs are applicable to this area.
+In addition to the county implementation of planned road improvements and TDM programs, the development community must address the impacts of increased traffic associated with new development within the Transit Station Area.
+Mitigation strategies may include TDM programs, financing for road improvements and/or the deferral of development until adequate road improvements have been implemented.
 Outside of the West Falls Church Transit Station Area, existing stable residential neighborhoods should be preserved.
-Commercial areas existing near the Station Area should be encouraged to improve, but additional density to bring about change is not recommended.
+Commercial areas existing near the TSA should be encouraged to improve, but additional density is not recommended.